Stocks wobble, head for another weekly loss; Netflix plunges

 AP Business Writer

-Stocks wobbled between gains and losses in late morning trading on Wall Street Friday as major indexes head for another weekly loss.
+Stocks wobbled between gains and losses on Wall Street Friday as major indexes head for another weekly loss.

 Stocks have been falling all week amid concerns about rising inflation and an upcoming increase in interest rates.
 Technology stocks have been directing, and often abruptly redirecting, momentum in the market.

+“The market is working through digestion of how much monetary policy change will occur over the course of 2022,” said Bill Northey, senior investment director at U.S. Bank Wealth Management.

-Technology stocks were mostly muted after earlier pulling the market lower on Friday.
-Communications stocks were the biggest weight on the market.
+Technology and communications stocks were among the biggest weights on the market.

 A mix of retailers, travel-related companies and other companies that rely on direct consumer spending also fell.